-1. For Tony Klim, Nick Parsons and Andy Chesterton the % change on prior year is impacted by movement in the GBP/AUD exchange rate.

-2. LTI represents the expensing in FY20 of grant date fair values as per AASB 2 Share-based Payments, and therefore is included on an expensed basis, rather than at target.

-3. Mike Margetts became a KMP on 5 September 2019 and his remuneration has been included from that date.

-4. Andy Chesterton ceased to be a KMP on 5 September 2019.
+- 1. For Tony Klim, Nick Parsons and Mike Margetts the % change on prior year is impacted by movement in the GBP/AUD exchange rate. - 🛂 LTI represents the expensing in FY21 of grant date fair values as per AASB 2 Share-based Payments, and therefore is included on an expensed basis, rather than at target. - 3.
+Mike Margetts became a KMP on 5 September 2019 and FY20 reflects his earnings from that date.
+He ceased to be a KMP on 17 November 2020 and FY21 reflects his earnings to that date. - 4.
+Andy Chesterton ceased to be a KMP on 5 September 2019.

-REMUNERATION GOVERNANCE
+4 REMUNERATION GOVERNANCE